 Much of this will be tied to your organizational readiness and something that you’ll have to take an honest look at.
 This means assessing what technology usage looks like at your organization.
 If the majority of your team is already using a mobile device–think tablet or smartphone–adopting mobile learning will be much easier.

 After these key areas are considered we determine if mobile is in the mix or leading the mix (mobile-first).
 Either way, it requires careful analysis and exploration to determine your approach.

-Part of the mix: How will mobile complement other modes of delivery and still assist you in reaching your outcomes.
+How will mobile complement other modes of delivery and still assist you in reaching your outcomes?
 Using mobile as a part of the classroom experience, as an extension out of the formal training, or used as a continuous learning or performance support element.

-Mobile In Front: Mobile leads the journey and everything else supports it.
+Mobile leads the journey, and everything else supports it.
 Mobile used as a pre-education piece before attending classroom training, mobile used as your sole delivery of content for product updates or new product releases, and much more.